department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 ### Can I get FSGLI?

-You may be able to get FSGLI if you’re the spouse or dependent child of a Servicemember who meets one of the requirements below.
+You may be able to get FSGLI if you’re the spouse or dependent child of a Servicemember who meets one of the requirements listed below.

 **One of these must be true.
 The Servicemember is:**